 Combination of theoretical and experimental structure

-ICSD goes back to an initiative of Prof. Günter Bergerhoff in late 1970-ties at the Institute for Inorganic Chemistry of the University of Bonn, Germany.
+ICSD goes back to an initiative of Prof. Günter Bergerhoff in the late 1970s at the Institute for Inorganic Chemistry of the University of Bonn, Germany.
 FIZ Karlsruhe started to maintain the database in collaboration with the University of Bonn in 1985.
 In 1989 a joint venture between the Gmelin Institute, Germany, and FIZ Karlsruhe took over the responsibility for ICSD.
 From 1997 to 2017 ICSD was produced cooperatively by FIZ Karlsruhe, Germany, and the National Institute of Standards and Technology (NIST), U.S.A.
-Since 2017 ICSD is solely produced by FIZ Karlsruhe.
+Since 2017 ICSD has been solely produced by FIZ Karlsruhe.

 A first WWW interface was developed by Alan Hewat at the Institute Laue-Langevin, Grenoble, but was replaced in 2009 by a new interface developed by FIZ Karlsruhe.
 Since 2015 FIZ Karlsruhe provides the interface ICSD Desktop, which is basically identical to the ICSD Web interface.